jbcodeforce/aws-studies/docs/infra/security.md

     You need to sign a "Seek approval" document so AWS can understand what you are doing and is not searching for malicious activities on your account or triggers security alarms.
 To integrate Penetration tests in your CI/CD [Amazon Inspector](https://aws.amazon.com/inspector) is an automated vulnerability management service that continually scans AWS workloads for software vulnerabilities and unintended network exposure.

+???- "How to ensure RDS database can only be accessed using profile credentials specific to EC2 instance?"
+    IAM has [database authentication capabilities](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) that would allow an RDS database to only be accessed using the profile credentials specific to your EC2 instances.
 ???- "Specifics business oriented accreditations"
     The workload is certified by your 3nd party auditor.
 AWS provides the accreditation doc for infrastructure and hosting operations.
 You have full visibility into the logical infrastructure via API calls, so your auditors can get information on items like security group (firewall) rules or RDS configuration via API calls, or account access information through our API auditing service, `CloudTrail`.